 - Help women become financially and socially self-reliant

-- Provide legal advice to help victims of sexual or physical violence understand her rights
+- Provide legal advice to help victims of sexual or physical violence understand their rights

 - Help women initiate the judicial process to attain justice